future timeline technology singularity humanity predictions events 2020 2050 2100

 Credit: NASA/JPL

-The first significant numbers of robots are appearing on farms.* These have been in development for 20 years and are now cheap and sophisticated enough for mainstream use.
-New scanning and imaging technology has solved the primary problem of allowing robots to handle the varying shape of individual fruits and vegetables.
-The on-board computers are now able to differentiate between an object and its shadow and between green fruits, their leaves and vines.
-This is accomplished using an array of cameras, each picking up a different spectrum of light and creating a perfect picture of the obstacles and topography in the robot's surrounding environment.
+Significant numbers of robots are now appearing on farms.* These have been in development for 20 years and are now cheap and sophisticated enough for mainstream use.
+New scanning and imaging technology has solved the problem of allowing robots to handle the varying shapes of individual fruits and vegetables.
+Their on-board computers can now differentiate between an object and its shadow and between green fruits, leaves and vines.
+This is accomplished using an array of cameras, each picking up a different spectrum of light and creating a perfect picture of the obstacles and topography in the robot's surrounding environment.*

 Complex algorithms allow robotic workers to "learn" the longer they are on the job, so they become more adept as time goes on.
 This helps the computer to recognise a fruit that is partially covered by a leaf or similar obstruction, for example.
 The grasping tools themselves are based on human movements and are programmed to apply the correct pressure.

-The advantages of this technology include much greater accuracy in spraying pesticides (cutting its use by 80%), uninterrupted output, and, as the technology improves, greater efficiency and speed.
+Advantages of this technology include much greater accuracy in spraying pesticides (cutting its use by 80%), uninterrupted output, and, as the technology improves, greater efficiency and speed.
 Initially, these robots are present on a small number of farms, often working alongside traditional human workers.
-However, as the years go by and the technology proliferates, more and more farms begin to adopt robotic workers.
-By the following decade, entire farms are becoming fully automated.*
+As the years go by, however, and the technology proliferates, more and more farms begin to adopt robotic workers.
+By the end of this decade, entire farms are becoming fully automated.*

 agricultural robots future 2015 2016 technology timeline vision robotics corporation